Psycoy/MixEval/README.md

         claude_3_opus
     ```
 > You should set the `--api_parallel_num` properly according to your OpenAI user tier to avoid rate limits.
 In general, if you are a Tier-5 user, you can set `--api_parallel_num` to 100 or more to parse results in **30 seconds**.

+> Specify the `--api_base_url` if you wish to use other api such as llama.cpp server and Azure OpenAI API.

 > If you are parsing base models' responses, set the `--extract_base_model_response` flag to only retain the meaningful part in models' response to get more stablized parsing results.